Starting your blogging journey can be a scary thing. But no worries...

 The first step is to pick a domain name.
 This is the web address of your blog, so it's important to choose something that's easy to remember and represents your blog's topic or niche.
 You can use a site like Namecheap to find and purchase a domain name.

 The second step is to buy web hosting.
 This is where your blog's files will be stored, so it's important to choose a reputable and reliable hosting company.
 Bluehost, WPX Hosting, and SiteGround are all great options.

 The third and final step is to set up a basic WordPress website.
-WordPress.org is an open source website building platform.
+WordPress.org is an open source website building and blogging platform.
 You can install it for free after you get your web hosting.
 It's what we use here and what we recommend.